amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

     This code demonstrates the concept of random stability in SystemVerilog, ensuring consistent random value generation across multiple simulation runs using the same seed.
 It highlights how to control and reproduce random sequences for effective debugging and verification.

+#### Day-78 SV25 Concpet of Cross Coverage
+    Cross Coverage is a specialized form of functional coverage that deals with combinations of values between different coverage points.